-Quickly understand a journal’s role in the evolving scholarly publishing landscape to inform manuscript submission, collection development, and portfolio management decisions.
+Quickly understand the role of each journal in the evolving scholarly publishing landscape to make informed decisions about manuscript submission, collection development and portfolio management.

 Evaluate journals with a multidimensional view of a journal’s impact and influence.
-View citation metrics, including the Journal Impact Factor™ and Journal Citation Indicator, alongside descriptive open access statistics and contributor information.
+View citation metrics, including the Journal Impact FactorTM (JIFTM) and Journal Citation IndicatorTM, alongside descriptive open access statistics and contributor information.

 Benchmark your journal’s performance against others in a discipline

 Explore a rich array of leading indicators, descriptive data and compelling visualizations to make confident portfolio decisions and gain a deep

 understanding of a journal’s influence on the global research community.